37chandler/ADA_2022_Wedge_Umbel/submission.md

 The 53 transaction files were stored in a single folder on my local machine.

-I then created a data bucket on Google Cloud Storage using the same account used for Google Big Query I uploaded the 53 transaction files to the data bucket and removed them from my local machine.
+I then created a data bucket on Google Cloud Storage using the same account used for Google BigQuery I uploaded the 53 transaction files to the data bucket and removed them from my local machine.

 In BigQuery, I created an empty dataset called msba_wedge.